mahoney1/commercialpaper/tutorial1-run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension.md

     You should quickly get a message that the contract was instantiated successfully (and you will see the running contract under 'Instantiated' on the sidebar on the left).

 OK, we now have a deployed contract.
-The 2-organization template also creates some default admin identities (for the respective organisations) that we will use in this tutorial to interact with the 'Commerce' network (Org1: MagnetoCorp and Org2: DigiBank).
+The 2-organization template also creates some default admin identities (for the respective organisations) that you will use in this tutorial to interact with the 'Commerce' network you created (Org1: MagnetoCorp and Org2: DigiBank).

 ### Step 6.
 Execute the commercial paper smart contract transactions from client applications: MagnetoCorp and DigiBank

 So far, you've installed and instantiated your smart contract on the Commerce blockchain network.
 Now it's time to try out the smart contract transactions as a developer.

 The commercial paper scenario describes contract transactions that are run by employees of two of the organizations: MagnetoCorp ("Org1") and DigiBank ("Org2").
-Using the IBM Blockchain Platform VS Code extension, you will execute the transactions in turn, connecting to the local Fabric Gateway, and interact with your development blockchain network using different identities.
-Figure 6 summarizes how they would interact using client applications and identities/wallets (provided to the employees of each company organization) in a more realistic environment.
+You will execute the transactions in turn, connecting to each local Fabric Gateway and transact with your development blockchain network using different identities.
+Figure 6 summarizes how they would interact using client applications and appropriate identities/wallets ie provided by each company organization) in a more realistic environment.

 <img src="/img/tutorial1/flow-transaction.png" title="Transaction Flow - overview" alt="Transaction Flow - overview" />